 Now we will look at gravel bikes costing between $500 and $1000 and one that just sneaks in at a few dollars more.
 You will find that all of these bikes will have some great features as this is a highly competitive price point for gravel bikes.

 Editor’s Note: The article was last updated in

-August January 2022.
-Many bikes on the list are no longer available or out of stock as the demand for bikes skyrocketed in 2020.
+August March 2023.
+Some bikes on the list are no longer available or out of stock as the demand for bikes skyrocketed in recent years.
 We will keep looking for alternatives and updating the list. (last removed Raleigh Bikes Willard 1 & Mongoose Selous; added Giordano Trieste)

 Please also note that while we are using the name gravel bike here, they are also called a variety of other names such as adventure bikes, all-road bikes or bikepacking bikes.
 They are all the same, but everyone wants to have unique marketing.

 Top 12 Gravel Bikes Under $1000

 Before we say anything else, the Haanjo 2 comes in a bold colorway.
 I personally love its punky green color scheme you may not.
 In fact, I am confused why they didn’t use this color scheme on the Haanjo’s little brother, the Haanjo Trail 24 for kids.

 $$$, and for that, you get a nice aluminum frame, which has a lifetime guarantee, mated to a steel fork.
 A steel fork is a great choice here as it will dampen road buzz and allows you some extra mounting points should you wish to go bikepacking.

 The bike comes with Shimano Claris gearing which is Shimano’s entry-level road bike groupset.
 With a 2 x 8 gear setup it is simple to tune on the fly.
 Tektro’s Lira mechanical brakes provide your braking.